kevarifin14/kevinarifin.com/_reading_notes/2020-03-05-good-to-great.md

 ### 2 Quotes

 1. On defining the three circles of the Hedgehog Concept:
-    > “To have a fully developed Hedgehog Concept, you need all three circles.
+    > To have a fully developed Hedgehog Concept, you need all three circles.
 If you make a lot of money doing things at which you could never be the best, you’ll only build a successful company, not a great one.
 If you become the best at something, you’ll never remain on top if you don’t have intrinsic passion for what you are doing.
-Finally, you can be passionate all you want, but if you can’t be the best at it or it doesn’t make economic sense, then you might have a lot of fun but you won’t produce great results￼￼￼.”
+Finally, you can be passionate all you want, but if you can’t be the best at it or it doesn’t make economic sense, then you might have a lot of fun but you won’t produce great results￼￼￼.
 2. On what differentiates normal leaders and Level 5 leaders who lead with strong will and humility, but also build enduring success:
     > For these people, work will always be first and foremost about what they get - game, fortune, adulation, power, whatever - not what they build, create, and contribute.